sandeshkhadka/democurlpp/README.md

 curlpp template setup

 ## Installing library
-Since curlpp is wrapper around it is required to have curl installed first.
+Since curlpp is wrapper around curl, it is required to have curl installed first.
 Also nlohmann/json is used for parsing json

 ### Installing curl library